-Unintentional Suffocation was the cause of death of 59 Missouri infants in 2007.
+Unintentional Suffocation was the cause of death of 87 Missouri infants in 2008.

 Most infant deaths due to suffocation, are directly related to an unsafe sleep environment.
 Many parents and caregivers do not understand the risks associated with unsafe sleeping arrangements.
 Infants can suffocate when their faces become positioned against or buried in a mattress, cushion, pillow, comforter or bumper pad, or when their faces, noses and mouths are covered by soft bedding, such as pillows, quilts, comforters and sheepskins.
-In most cases of unintentional suffocation, the sleeping environment is such that most normal infants would not have been able to move themselves out of the unsafe circumstances.
+Of the 87 Missouri infant deaths diagnosed as unintentional suffocation in 2008, 60 were bedsharing with one or more individuals.
+Of those, 37 were sleeping in an adult bed.
+CFRP panels reported indications of improper use of bedding involved in 31 infant deaths.

-An overlay is a type of unintentional suffocation that occurs when an infant is sleeping with one or more persons (bed sharing with adults or other children) and someone rolls over on them.
+An overlay is a type of unintentional suffocation that occurs when an infant is sleeping with one or more persons (bedsharing with adults or other children) and someone rolls over on them.
 A suffocation due to overlay can be verified by one of the following means: (1) the admission of someone who was sharing the bed, that they were overlying the infant when they awoke or (2) the observations of another person.
 Most infant deaths involving possible or suspected overlay are classified as undetermined cause, because the actual position of the infant and other person at the time of death were not witnessed.